-EN 303-5 standard has been set in order to define design, constructional, safety and operational requirements regarding solid fuel heating boilers.
-Under the category “solid fuels” biomass is included, too.
+EN 303-5 standard has been set for solid fuel (biomass included) heating boilers in order to define design, constructional, safety and operational requirements

 The use of woody-biomass pellets for heating buildings has significant advantages and therefore in several European countries the number of residential heating systems which consume biomass (including pellets) has grown significantly the field during the last decade.